- About us

-We have developed unique supply chains that bring waste oils, collected from restaurants and other food producers around the world, to our manufacturing facilities in the UK and, soon, in Amsterdam.
+We have developed unique supply chains that bring waste oils, collected from restaurants and other food producers around the world, to our manufacturing facilities in the UK and Amsterdam.

-We have built long-term trading relationships with waste oil collectors globally, and have also invested in used cooking oil aggregators, including Rexon Energy in Singapore and a joint venture in Australia with Greenlife Oil.
+We have built long-term trading relationships with waste oil collectors globally, and have also invested in our own aggregation business based in Singapore and a joint venture collection business in Australia with Greenlife Oil.

 With these diverse global supply relationships, we are able to:

-By creating demand for waste fats and oils in countries where there is no established market, we encourage suppliers to dispose of their waste products responsibly.
+By creating demand for waste fats and oils we are solving waste challenges and encouraging suppliers to dispose of their waste products responsibly.

-We operate biodiesel manufacturing plants on Teesside and at Immingham, both on the east coast of the UK.
-Ongoing incremental investments have allowed us to expand production, create production efficiencies and process an ever wider range of waste oils and fats.
+We operate three biodiesel manufacturing plants: two in the UK, at Immingham and on Teesside, and a third in Amsterdam.
+Ongoing incremental investments have allowed us to expand production, create production efficiencies and process an even wider range of waste oils and fats.

 Demand for waste-based biofuel is growing significantly, both in the UK where renewable fuel supply obligations are increasing year-on-year, and elsewhere in Europe.